 According to fact sheets from VetWest animal hospitals heatstroke is a life-threatening conditions for animals, especially dogs.
 Dogs only perspire around their nose and paws, which isn’t sufficient to cool their body.
 The most effective means for a dog to cool down is to pant, but if your pet is outside in blistering heat, then none of their natural defences may help your dog cope with the heat.

 The RSPCA recommends keeping your pets in cool, shaded areas with good ventilation during summer and hot weather.
-They also recommend avoiding any exercising with your pet in hot or humid conditions, never to leave an animal in a car or vehicle and always provide multiple sources of fresh water.
+They also recommend avoiding any exercising with your pet in hot or humid conditions, never to leave an animal in a car or vehicle and always provide multiple sources of fresh water indoors and outside.

 Which animals are most at risk of heatstroke?